 Roofing and its ventilation

 Ventilation is important for a roof system.
-If there is not sufficient airflow your roof will become susceptible to mould.
+If there is not sufficient airflow your roof will become susceptible to mold.
 There are a few factors that affect how air moves through your roofing system, and these include a layer of insulation to protect the house from heat loss or gain.
 A vapor barrier to stop moisture from being trapped in the roofing.
 Enough open space to allow adequate airflow in and out of the attic, it is vital to ensure all the elements of a residential roof are installed correctly and with the utmost of care.
 We at Roof Chesapeake can assist you with an installation that not only lasts you your lifetime but ensures the safety of you and your family.

 Choosing the right roof for your home